All about the contractile uterus

 What is a contractile uterus?

-The uterus is the organ of the female genital tract in which fertilization takes place and the fertilized egg develops into a fetus.
+The uterus is the organ of a woman's reproductive system in which fertilization takes place and the fertilized egg develops into a fetus.

-The contractile uterus appears in women around the 16th week or fourth month of pregnancy.
-This applies to all women, regardless of the different uterine shapes.
+The contractile uterus appears in women from around the 16th week or fourth month of pregnancy.
+This applies to all women, regardless of the different shapes of uterus.
 The uterus is made up of a muscle called the myometrium , which contracts spontaneously during pregnancy.
 These contractions occur repeatedly.
-They can cause irregular pain lasting between 30 seconds and 1 minute.
+They may cause irregular pain lasting between 30 seconds and 1 minute.
 If you experience more than a dozen in a single day, it's best to visit your gynecologist to make sure there isn't a problem with the cervix, such as it opening prematurely.
 This can be very dangerous and can lead to premature delivery.

-It's a dysfunction involving contractions.
+This is a malfunction involving contractions.
 The contractions associated with a contractile uterus are different from those associated with childbirth: they are not as painful.
 Associated symptoms also include a hard lower abdomen for a few seconds.

 Some women may confuse the contractile uterus with the movements of the child, which can only be felt locally.

-In any case, if you are prone to strong contractions, persistent pain, or if you have any doubts about your pregnancy, consult a women's health specialist.
+In any case, if you are subject to strong contractions, persistent pain, or have any doubts about your pregnancy, consult a women's health specialist.

 What causes a contractile uterus?

-A contractile uterus can be caused by a number of factors. l
+A contractile uterus can be caused by a number of factors:

-• Contractions to prepare for labor l At the end of your pregnancy, you may experience false contractions.
-They are not painful and are intended to prepare you for labor.
+• Birth preparation contractions: at the end of your pregnancy, you may experience false contractions.
+These are not painful and are intended to prepare you for labor.

-In any case, there's no need to worry as long as they remain irregular, not too intense and not repeated too often during the day.
-But if they s'intensify and become more regular (even if you're nowhere near term), you may have a contractile uterus.
+In any case, there's no need to worry as long as they are irregular, not very intense and don't recur too often during the day.
+If, however, they become more intense and regular (even if you're nowhere near term), you may have a contractile uterus.

 What are the signs of a contractile uterus?

-There are several signs that can help you determine whether you have a contractile uterus.
-Especially if you are at the end of your pregnancy.
+There are a number of signs that can help you determine whether you have a contractile uterus.
+Particularly if you're nearing the end of your pregnancy.

 Chronic symptoms